Treatment Effects with Targeting Instruments: Identification

-Using the additional information on next-best alternatives in \citet{kirkeboen2016} amounts to (in our notation) dropping response-groups $C_{212}$ and $C_{112}$ from the data.
-It is easy to see that if there is no observation $i$ in $C_{212} \cup C_{112}$, \Cref{prop:IV:3by3} reduces to
+\paragraph{Next-best alternatives} Using the additional information on next-best alternatives in KLM amounts, in our notation, to dropping the ``intermediate'' response-groups $C_{212}$ and $C_{112}$ from the data.
+Then the system of equations in \Cref{prop:IV:3by3} becomes diagonal and it yields